 Rockefeller College will be central to your advising for your freshman and sophomore years, and even after you join an AB or BSE department, we'll still remain your non-departmental home for advising of all sorts.

 Please take some time to look around at the academic and advising pages of this website to get a sense of the resources that the college and university provide for you.
-Sophomores may particularly want to look at the departmental Major Choices information; the pages on academic support and "how to" will be useful for everyone!
+Sophomores may particularly want to look at the departmental Major Choices information (which also offers a few thoughts on certificates); the pages on academic support and "how to" will be useful for everyone!

 Getting started at Princeton...